-Projects: You are encouraged to discuss the general ideas of data analysis as discussed in this course with your classmates, but are not permitted to "work together" on your project (outside of your own group and any faculty appointed advisors).
+Projects: You are encouraged to discuss the general ideas as discussed in this course with your classmates but are not permitted to "work together" on your project.
 Your projects must represent your own ideas and your own work.
+Use of generative AIR code may be helpful during the project.
+Consult with your professor before incorporating it into your work.
+If you do use it, you must document it as indicated above.
+You may NOT use AI to generate the text/discussion in your project.